Annshuk/microfrotend-lerna/README.md

-# microfrotend
-micro front end with craco
+# Micro front end with Lerna and craco